 Our City-Wide Community Public forum recently was featured on local news media and our volunteer were interviewed on Labor Beat.

 Let’s put "Human" back in Human Services

-We hope to bring together those in the community to ensure that all persons deserve dignity, respect, and access to services that meet basic human needs.
+We bring together consumers and workers to have a voice in the debate over public health, education and welfare, to win dignity, respect, and access to services that meet basic human needs.

 More than 1 Million people in Illinois depend on Public Human Services for food and basic healthcare.